DanielSmith/alap/README.md

 * data for all elements, via a JavaScript object.
 * per-anchor config in the `data-alap-linkitems` attribute

-See `examples/overview/Config.js` for a fully fleshed out example object.
+See `examples/overview/Config.js` and `examples/tailwindcss/Config.js` for fully fleshed example objects.

 ### Config Object